simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 In 2026, **Flock Safety's Automatic License Plate Recognition (ALPR)** cameras have become one of the most pervasive forms of surveillance technology in the United States.
 What began as a niche security solution for gated communities has evolved into a nationwide network of cameras monitoring millions of vehicles daily.
 This comprehensive guide examines the **prevalence of Flock Safety surveillance**, the **privacy implications** of this technology, and **practical strategies for protecting yourself** against ubiquitous automated tracking.

 Unlike traditional surveillance cameras, Flock Safety's system doesn't record video. *It **captures, analyzes, and stores license plate data** along with vehicle characteristics, creating searchable databases that law enforcement and private entities can access.* The scale of this surveillance infrastructure has raised significant questions about **civil liberties, Fourth Amendment protections, and the right to privacy** in public spaces.

+Communities and civil liberties organizations are pushing back.
+The ACLU launched a national **"Get the Flock Out!"** campaign.
+Volunteers have mapped over **124,000 camera locations** through the [DeFlock.org](https://deflock.org/) project.
+And the **Electronic Frontier Foundation** defended the makers of that map when Flock Safety tried to silence them with a cease-and-desist letter.

 ______